NCBI-Codeathons/VirusGraphs3/README.md

 # VirusGraphs3
 Solidifying the VirusGraphs Infrastructure for Deployment

-## *Are HIV-1 Graph Reference Genomes Right for Me?
+## Are HIV-1 Graph Reference Genomes Right for Me?

 Do you know what HIV sequence you're working with?
 If not, you're probably a clinician working with patient samples.
 If yes, you're probably a basic scientist wishing to control as many variables as possible.
 Either way, you'd want to maximize HIV sensitivity while maintaining HIV specificity.
-These questions can be asked with select linear reference genomes, multiple reference genomes, graph reference genomes, and a special case of multile linear reference genomes using transcript models.
+These questions can be asked with appropriate linear reference genomes (standard), multiple reference genomes, graph reference genomes, and a special case of multile linear reference genomes using transcript models.

 ## Linear reference genomes